infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 Every accessible element on the screen should hold information about itself, and it should be identifiable.
 From the web perspective, this is defined as a definition of the regions and elements on the page, while on the mobile side, this can be used to identify components or different areas of the page.

-On the other hand, when thinking about the application screen, it is important to make the screen structure logical and easy to use.
-With that in mind, semantic views may improve users’ user experience, which uses accessibility features like VoiceOver.
-With that in hand goes the definition of the relationship, or connected elements- to give the user more context.
+Moreover, when thinking about application screen, it is important to make the screen structure logical and easy to use.
+With that in mind, semantic views that use accessibility features like VoiceOver may improve user experience.
+With that in hand goes the definition of the relationship, or connected elements (via container) - to give the user more context.

 #### Element information